-Visitors to the Randell Research Center can tour the Calusa Heritage Trail, a 0.9 mile interpretive walkway that leads visitors through the mounds, canals, and other features of the Pineland archaeological site.
+Visitors to the Randell Research Center can tour the Calusa Heritage Trail, an almost 1-mile interpretive walkway that leads visitors through the mounds, canals, and other features of the Pineland archaeological site.

 The Randell Research Center is OPEN to the public!
 For more information on our new safety procedures and visitor protocols, visit our Safety Guidelines page.